Al Costello: Early life

 Costa was born in the village of Lingua, in the Italian island of Santa Marina Salina, Sicily, and lived there until his family immigrated to Australia when he was six years old.
 The family settled in Rockdale, New South Wales, where Costa helped out in his father's fruit store.
-He excelled at school sports, and became interested in weightlifting at an early age.
+He excelled at school sports and became interested in weightlifting at an early age.
 At age 16, Costa took up amateur boxing despite his father's wishes that he should become an opera singer.
 Costa was approached by Australian middleweight wrestling champion "Basher Bonas", who convinced him to try wrestling.
 Costa made his debut under an assumed name; his father still had hopes of him becoming an opera singer, and he did not want his parents to find out that he was wrestling.
 He came up with the name "Al Costello", thinking it sounded tough like a portmanteau of Al Capone and Frank Costello.

+Costa's granddaughter is Brody Dalle, an Australian punk rock singer, songwriter, and musician best known for being the lead singer of The Distillers.

 Wrestling career

+Early career

 Al Costello made his professional wrestling debut in 1938, but the man that would be known as "The Man of a Thousand Holds" 20 years later, found little success early in his career.
 The general belief in Australian professional wrestling at the time was that a wrestler had to go to North America and learn how to be a pro before the bookers would even consider pushing them up the card.
 Costello travelled across Asia, where he did see some success; he won the Malaysian Heavyweight title in 1939, as well as the South Africa trophy in 1949.
 During the 1950s, Costello finally started to turn heads at home by winning the Australasian title.
 In 1952, Costello began wrestling in America, hoping to finally break through and make a big name of himself.

 Fabulous Kangaroos

-For years, Al Costello had been working on an idea for a new tag team; he even knew who he wanted for a partner: a wrestler he had worked with some years ago named Roy Heffernan.
+For years, Al Costello had been working on an idea for a new tag team; he even knew who he wanted for a partner: a wrestler he had worked with some years previously named Roy Heffernan.
 Because Costello and Heffernan had lost touch over the years, the idea remained dormant until Costello toured Hawaii in 1956.
 Costello mentioned his idea of an "Ultra Australian" tag team to fellow wrestler, and future promoter, Joe Blanchard.
 Blanchard happened to be a good friend of Roy Heffernan and knew he was working in Stampede Wrestling at the time.
 Blanchard put the two in touch with each other, and Costello was soon off to Calgary, Alberta, Canada to join Heffernan and finally make his tag team a reality.
 Costello and Heffernan debuted as "The Fabulous Kangaroos" on 3 May 1957 for Stu Hart's Stampede Wrestling promotion in a match against Maurice LaPointe and Tony Baillargeon.
 Only weeks after that first match, The Kangaroos were working with the top tag teams in the promotion.